 The Supervisor and student must maintain contact through regular meetings.
-Supervisors who expect to be absent from the University for an extended period of time (including during sabbaticals) must make suitable arrangements (including the appointment of a temporary replacement if appropriate) with the student and the Chair of the program, or if applicable the chair of graduate committee for the continued supervision of the student, or must request that the Program or College nominate another Supervisor to be approved by the Vice President Research and Graduate Programs or designate.
+Supervisors who expect to be absent from the University for an extended period of time (including during sabbaticals) must make suitable arrangements (including the appointment of a temporary replacement if appropriate) with the student and the Chair of the program, or if applicable the chair of graduate committee for the continued supervision of the student, or must request that the Program or Faculty nominate another Supervisor to be approved by the Dean.

 A member of a supervisory committee who has an adjunct or emeritus position with UNBC cannot be the sole supervisor of a graduate student.
 A faculty member who leaves UNBC cannot remain as a sole supervisor for a graduate student.
-The chair of the degree program will be expected to ensure that a new supervisor or co-supervisor is appointed from existing faculty.
-All such changes require the approval of the Vice President Research and Graduate Programs or designate who may recommend further changes of the supervisor or supervisory committee.
+The chair of the degree program is expected to ensure that a new supervisor or co-supervisor is appointed from existing faculty.
+All such changes require the approval of the Dean who may recommend further changes of the supervisor or supervisory committee.

-7.8.2 Supervisory Committee Each student has a supervisory committee nominated by the chair of the program, or if applicable, the chair of the graduate committee and approved by the Vice President Research and Graduate Programs or designate.
+7.8.2 Supervisory Committee Each student has a supervisory committee nominated by the chair of the program, or if applicable, the chair of the graduate committee and approved by the Dean.
 The chair of this committee will be the supervisor.

 The duties of the committee include recommending a program of study chosen in conformity with degree program requirements, supervising the dissertation, and participating in a final oral examination.
-The committee may conduct other examinations, and recommends to the Vice President Research and Graduate Programs or designate whether or not a degree shall be awarded to the candidate.
+The committee may conduct other examinations, and recommends to the Dean whether or not a degree shall be awarded to the candidate.